Pilot Awards

 Purpose

-The Institute for Firearm Injury Prevention is excited to announce a request for applications for pilot projects inviting scholars from all across the University of Michigan campus to propose transformative solutions to reducing firearm injuries in the U.S. Eligible applicants are research, clinical, and tenure track faculty from any school, college, or institute on the University of Michigan Ann Arbor campus.
+The Institute for Firearm Injury Prevention offers pilot project funding for scholars from across the University of Michigan campus to propose transformative solutions to reducing firearm injuries in the U.S. Eligible applicants are research, clinical, and tenure track faculty from any school, college, or institute on the University of Michigan Ann Arbor campus.

-The Institute pilot awards seek to build capacity and catalyze impactful scholarship by funding 2-5 projects in 2025.
-These short-term projects, ranging from 3-months to 1-year will be funded between $10,000 – $50,000 per award and granted to proposals with the greatest potential to advance our understanding of firearm-related harms and their prevention.
+The Institute pilot awards seek to build capacity and catalyze impactful scholarship by funding 2-5 projects.
+These short-term projects, ranging from 3-months to 1-year are funded between $10,000 – $50,000 per award and granted to proposals with the greatest potential to advance our understanding of firearm-related harms and their prevention.
 Strong consideration will be given to innovative projects that promise a significant return on investment.
 Applicants may be invited to attend a meeting with Institute leadership to finalize the funding of the proposal.
 Applicants will be asked to provide a final report within 60 days of project end that describes findings, products, and next steps.

 We encourage proposals that span a variety of scholarly activities, including but not limited to: